Kyrgyzstan: Highways

-With support from the Asian Development Bank, a major road linking the north and southwest from Bishkek to Osh has recently been completed.
+With support from the Asian Development Bank, a major road linking the north and southwest of the country from the capital city of Bishkek to Osh has recently been completed.
 This considerably eases communication between the two major population centres of the country—the Chüy Valley in the north and the Fergana Valley in the South.
-An offshoot of this road branches off across a 3,500 meter pass into the Talas Valley in the northwest.
+An offshoot of this road branches off across a 3,500-meter pass into the Talas Valley in the northwest.
 Plans are now being formulated to build a major road from Osh into China.